 Shake Shack (Madison Ave & E.23rd St)

 An institution in NYC, with multiple locations around the city, the Shake Shack is a must-visit, with all-around delicious burgers, fries, and, of course, milkshakes.
-The original location in Madison Square Park usually has a long line, so be prepared to wait (though you can look at the Shake Cam on their website to see).
+The original place in Madison Square Park usually has a long line, so be prepared to wait (though you can look at the Shake Cam on their website to see).

 Wonder Siam (792 9th Ave)